Meal Planning for the Planet: How Reducing Food Waste Starts in Your Kitchen

 Day 1

-• Breakfast: Overnight oats with chopped apples (use soft apples before they spoil)
+• Breakfast: Overnight oats with apples

 • Lunch: Chickpea salad wraps

-• Dinner: Lentil and sweet potato curry
+• Dinner: Lentil and sweet potato curry (extra portions can be frozen or reused)

 Day 2

-• Breakfast: Toast with hummus and tomato slices
+• Breakfast: Toast with hummus and tomato

 • Lunch: Leftover curry with rice

-• Dinner: Roasted veggie and quinoa bowls
+• Dinner: Roasted vegetable quinoa bowls (use remaining produce)

 Day 3

-• Lunch: Quinoa bowl leftovers turned into wraps
+• Lunch: Quinoa wrap with leftovers

-• Dinner: Spaghetti with mushroom and lentil Bolognese
+• Dinner: Spaghetti with mushroom and lentil bolognese

 Conclusion: Small Steps, Big Impact